kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

   - Bringing copies (links) of your resume and necessary materials
   - Conducting the interview the same way you would an actual professional interview, including demonstrating professionalism
 - Engage in the evaluation
   - Most interviews will be 30 minutes.
 After that time, the interviewer will have a discussion with you about how it went.
-This part is critical
+This part is critical.
   - Mock interviews will be conducted by technical professionals who are volunteering to help you build your interview skills.
-They may also be conducted by Kibo staff members
+They may also be conducted by Kibo staff members.

 <aside>
   ❗ Remember that you are representing Kibo in your mock interviews (as you will be on the job market).
 Be timely, courteous and professional.